 For more current news, see our NMS Bulletin (link at top of sidebar at left).

-DRIVING DIRECTIONS and PARKING for Earth & Engineering Sciences Building meetings: After 5:00 p.m. and on weekends, free parking is available immediately across the street from the building.
+DRIVING DIRECTIONS and PARKING for Earth & Engineering Sciences Building meetings on the Penn State campus (NOT Minerals Junior Ed.
+Day): After 5:00 p.m. and on weekends, free parking is available immediately across the street from the building.
 From North Atherton St. (Business Rt.
 322) between College Avenue and Park Avenue, turn west (toward the golf course) off North Atherton at the traffic signal marked "White Course Drive."
 Go past the parking attendant's booth, follow the curve to the left, then turn right into the parking lot.
 The building entrance is a little beyond the center of the lot, at the two round concrete planters.
 Enter the building, then go all the way across the lobby for our social hour & meeting room.
 We have a simple map at http://www.nittanymineral.org/EESBmap.jpg.
 For official campus maps see http://www.campusmaps.psu.edu/ .

 NMS now has T-shirts in two new colors.